johann-solo/oliveandmango.github.io/site/content/blog/2021-05-25-lemon-butter-ravioli-with-roasted-asparagus-and-peas.md

 </br>
 </br>

-I’m always inspired to make something new with fiddle heads when I spot them at the market or grocery store.
+I’m always inspired to make something new with fiddleheads when I spot them at the market or grocery store.
 If you have never had them before they are furled fronds of a young fern that have a similar texture to asparagus and also similar flavour but with a more grassy undertone - sort of a cross between asparagus and spinach.
 I had this ravioli dish on my list to make for the spring when our local asparagus was in season and when I spotted fiddleheads at the market I thought I would combine the fiddleheads with the asparagus in this dish.
 I did this knowing that many of you may not really have fiddleheads in your neck of the woods - that way you can always just use asparagus for the recipe.
 I always like to make recipes as adaptable as possible.
 That being said, if you have loads of fiddleheads you can swap out all the asparagus for the fiddleheads too.
 </br>
 </br>